 What You’ll Need

-In order to convert a Blackstone griddle to natural gas, you must buy the Blackstone Natural Gas Conversion Kit.
-The kit features a 10-foot natural gas hose as well as a quick-connect fitting, which are both sized at ⅜ inches.
+To convert a Blackstone griddle to natural gas, you must buy the Blackstone Natural Gas Conversion Kit.
+The kit features a 10-foot natural gas hose and a quick-connect fitting; both sized at ⅜ inches.

 Be aware that this size isn’t compatible with every natural gas hookup.
 Blackstone recommends that clients buy a reducer to fit the hose to the gas valve snugly if this is the case.

-The pack also includes 16 natural gas orifices at various sizes (M6 x .75 thread and an M6 x 1.0 thread), two thread check gauges, and a 7-millimeter orifice wrench.
+The pack also includes 16 natural gas orifices of various sizes (M6 x .75 thread and an M6 x 1.0 thread), two thread check gauges, and a 7-millimeter orifice wrench.

-Although the Blackstone Natural Gas Conversion Kit does not include a thread sealant, it’s necessary to acquire a pipe or thread sealant to securely connect hoses and valves.
-It’s important to buy a sealant that is compatible with natural gas and can withstand temperatures of up to 400 degrees Fahrenheit.
+Although the Blackstone Natural Gas Conversion Kit does not include a thread sealant, it’s necessary to acquire a pipe or thread sealant to connect hoses and valves.
+It’s important to buy a sealant compatible with natural gas and withstand temperatures of up to 400 degrees Fahrenheit.